THCA vs THC: What's the Difference? What is THCA?

 THCA vs. THC: The Key Difference

-The main difference between THCA and THC is psychoactivity:
+The main difference between THCA and THC comes down to activation:

-• THCA in its raw form is non-psychoactive.
-It won’t get you high unless you light it up.
+• THCA in its raw form is inactive.
+It won't affect you unless heat is applied.

-• THC is the active, psychoactive form of THCA and will get you high.
+• THC is the activated form of THCA and produces cannabis's signature effects.

 So, while they are technically different compounds, THCA becomes THC when heat is applied.
 Once you spark up that THCA-rich flower or take a dab of THCA concentrate, you're essentially consuming THC.